Niraj-Vishwakarma/Niraj-Vishwakarma/README.md

 ### Hi there 👋

-- 🔭 I have currently taken 100DaysOfCode challenge.
+- 🔭 I had done 40DaysOfCode challenge.
 - 🌱 I’m currently learning Data Structure and Algorithm.
 - 💬 Feel free to fork any one of my repository and contribute.
 - ⚡ If you like ✨ _Star_ ✨ the repository.